Dødedans i London, Tottel

 To geat a name through mine excellence,

-To fynd out agaynes* pestilence
+To fynd out agaynst pestilence,

-Preseruatifes to staunche it and to fine:
+430 Preseruatifes to staunche it and to fine

-But I dare [say] shortly in sentence,
+But I dare shortly in sentence,

-Againes* Death is worth no medicine.
+Say that against death is worth no medicine.

 Døden til frieren

-Death speaketh to the Amerous Squyre.
+Death speaketh to the amerous Squyre.

-YE that be gentle, so fresh & amerous.
+YE that be gentle so fresh & amerous.

 Of yeres yong flouring in your grene age.

-Lusty [and] fre, of hert eke* desirous,
+435 Lusty fre of hert, & eke desirous,

 Ful of deuises & chaunge in your courage,

-Pleasaunt of port, of loke and of visage:
+Pleasaunt of port, of loke and of visage,

-But al shal turne into ashes dead;
+But al shal turne into ashes dead.

 For al beautie is but a faynt ymage,

-Which stealeth away or folkes can take hede.
+440 Which stealeth away or folkes can take hede.

 Frieren